-The student, under the guidance of the major teacher, is responsible for the preparation of the recital and the supportive paper.
-If you are planning to graduate, and you will present your recital in the final semester of study, it is critically important to schedule the recital before the date by which all materials must be turned in to the Graduate School.
+The student, under the guidance of the major teacher, is responsible for the preparation of the recital (and the supportive paper).
+Students usually will present the recital in the final semester of study, and it is critically important to schedule the recital before the date by which all materials must be turned in to the Graduate School.
 Failure to meet this deadline will cause your graduation to be delayed.

-Once it is determined that the creative project recital is an appropriate goal, the student works with his/her studio teacher, area coordinator, and the Coordinator for Music Promotional Services regarding scheduling, equipment needs, and recording procedures.
-During the semester in which the recital is given, the student registers for CRPRJ 698.
-As indicated in the previous section, an acceptable research proposal must be submitted at the time the student registers for CRPRJ 698.
+Once it is determined that the creative project recital is an appropriate goal, the student works with his/her studio teacher, area coordinator, and the Coordinator for Music Promotional Services regarding scheduling, recital program submission information, equipment needs, and recording procedures.
+During the semester in which the recital is given (usually), the student registers for CRPR 698.
+As indicated in the previous section, an acceptable research proposal must be submitted before the student registers for CRPR 698.